 The accounting officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the academy has delivered improved value for money during the year by:
+The accounting officer for the academy has overseen improved value for money during the year by:

-- Successful CIF bids for Electrical & Fire Safety Improvements and Heating Distribution Replacement - Terminating the contract for bottled water delivery and switching to a more cost effective alternative, (mains fed water cooler). - Lettings, primarily of the school hall, continue to generate revenue and provide both adult and children's activities.
-However, revenue was reduced significantly due to the COVID19 school closures. - The school has provided staff with the necessary CPD training to update skills, ensure succession planning and ensure that best practice is used to provide better outcomes for teaching and learning. - Monitoring the impact of Pupil Premium and Primary Sports Funding has enabled targeted and tailored schemes to be put in place. - Negotiated a new broadband provider.
+- Lettings, primarily of the school hall, would usually generate revenue and provide both adult and children's activities.
+However, lettings were suspended during 2020-2021 due to the COVID19 pandemic. - The school has provided staff with the necessary CPD training to update skills, ensure succession planning and ensure that best practice is used to provide better outcomes for teaching and learning. - Monitoring the impact of Pupil Premium and Primary Sports Funding has enabled targeted and tailored schemes to be put in place. - Negotiated a new payroll provider.

-The Academy will continue to bid for funding to achieve a successful outcomes for projects in 2019-2020.
+The Academy will continue to bid for funding to achieve a successful outcomes for projects in 2020-2021.